lifewinning/networks.land/activities/i-think-therefore-icann/ithinkthereforeicann.md

 image: tld-1.JPG
 ---

 This is a very didactic, very silly game for understanding the weird politics that has previously happened and continues to happen behind the scenes of top-level domains, or that thing you put at the end of a URL in a browser.
+Probably better suited to older players, not necessarily for content but maybe more just because of the sheer degree of abstraction entailed.

 Domain names are where the politics, poetics, and peculiarities of the web express themselves in often the most direct and clever ways.
 But even the most active domain name hoarder might not really understand how the Domain Name System works, why certain TLDs exist, and how they at times become an arena where real-world geopolitical conflicts play out online.
 This game is meant to walk players through some of those realities.

+A lot of this gets into the deep weird weeds of internet governance, in particular how ICANN works.
+We've put together a [reference page](/reference/top-level-domains), but it is admittedly super, super broad; as of right now this game is probably easier and more fun to play with audiences that are a little more excited about...DNS and internet governance.
+Which might actually be like, four people

 **A Word Of Caution**: We are bad at math!
 And still trying different variations on points allocation.
 If you find a better ratio for gameplay please let us know!
 We would love to hear from anyone who actually ends up using and playing this game.